 - 1-2 tablespoon Gojuchang or hot chili sauce

 - dried seasoned seaweed, (such as Nori Komi Furikake)

-- 2-3 tbsp thinly sliced scallions
+- 2-3 tablespoon thinly sliced scallions

 - Break the day-old rice up with your hands into individual grains before cooking.

 Stir Fry the Spam:

 - In a large skillet over medium-high heat, heat oil until simmering and cook the spam for about 30-45 seconds.

 - Add kimchi into the pan, cook, stirring and tossing regularly for about 2-3 minutes or until the vegetables are softened.